Builders Without Borders

-Future trends in VR: Our teammates are currently exploring a number of trial VR applications, including: Google Earth for site overview briefings, mixed/augmented reality using Microsoft HoloLens and the use of VR for driving simulation and Artificial Intelligence vehicles.
+Future trends in VR: Our teammates are currently exploring several trial VR applications, including Google Earth for site overview briefings, mixed/augmented reality using Microsoft HoloLens, and the use of VR for driving simulation and Artificial Intelligence vehicles.

 Success becomes a reality